1997 NBL season

 The 1997 NBL season was the 19th season of competition since its establishment in 1979.
 A total of 11 teams contest the league.
 The Hobart Devils, Geelong Supercats and Gold Coast Rollers did not return this season.
+The Melbourne Tigers were the champions.

 Regular season

 The 1997 regular season took place over 24 rounds between 11 April 1997 and 29 September 1997.